 Continuing to develop quality officer training programs and identify new opportunities for officer development is critical to the future success of MFES.
-Consideration must be given to the review, testing and evaluation of practices and policies for ongoing compliance against industry best practices and legislative requirements.
+The review, testing and evaluation of staff is critical to meet the requirements of the Council approved Establishing and Regulating By-law as well as provide the service expected by residents.
+It is also important to maintain existing competencies and integrate new requirements.